zhigaowu/glimplify/README.md

 # glimplify
-opengl wrapper class to simplify opengl programe
+opengl wrapper class to simplify opengl programming

+[generated when learning opengl at learnopeng.com]